 There are a number of existing European public transport standards which are regularly published on the standards.cen.eu website.
-Transmodel-cen.eu is a dedicated website for EN 12896 (CEN, 2015) covering both the 2006 version (Transmodel V5.1) and the new, not yet published, multipart version (Transmodel V6).
-The architecture is provided for download in HTML and Enterprise Architect formats (0302, 2016) (0302, 2017).
+Transmodel-cen.eu is a dedicated website (Figure 4) for EN 12896 (European Committee for Standardization (CEN), 2015) covering both the 2006 version (Transmodel V5.1) and the new, multipart version (Transmodel V6, 2019).
+The architecture is provided for download in HyperText Markup Language (HTML) and Enterprise Architect formats (0302, 2016) (0302, 2017).

-Figure 1: Transmodel Overview (CEN, 2016).
+Figure 4: Transmodel Overview (CEN, 2016)

-As in the Figure 1, several different data exchange services can be implemented:
+As in the Figure 4, several different data exchange services can be implemented:

-- DVC (Data Communication on Vehicles) - IFOPT (Identification of Fixed Objects in Public Transport) - SIRI (Standard Interface for Real-Time Information) - DJP/OJP (Open API for distributed journey planning) - NeTEx (Network Timetable Exchange) - OpRa (Operating Raw Data and statistics exchange)
+- Data Communication on Vehicles (DCV) - Identification of Fixed Objects in Public Transport (IFOPT) - Service Interface for Real Time Information (SIRI) - Distributed Journey Planning (DJP)/Open Journey Planning (OJP) - Network Timetable Exchange (NeTEx) - Operating Raw Data and statistics exchange (OpRa)